KrishnaPramodParupudi/kaggle-mcp-server/README.md

 # kaggle-mcp-server
 This project provides an MCP (Model Context Protocol) server for interacting with Kaggle competitions from Claude Desktop (or any MCP-compatible client)

-It uses the Kaggle API
- to fetch competition details and expose them as MCP tools.
+It uses the Kaggle API to fetch competition details and expose them as MCP tools.

 🚀 Setup
-1. Clone the repository and install dependencies pip install -r requirements.txt
+# 1. Clone the repository and install dependencies
+     pip install -r requirements.txt

-2. Configure Kaggle API credentials
+# 2. Configure Kaggle API credentials

       Go to your Kaggle account
 .

       Scroll to API section → click Create New API Token.
       This will download a file called kaggle.json.

       Place kaggle.json in the following location on your system:

       Linux/Mac:

       ~/.kaggle/kaggle.json

       Windows:

       C:\Users\<your-username>\.kaggle\kaggle.json

-⚠️ Make sure the file has the correct permissions:

-chmod 600 ~/.kaggle/kaggle.json   # Linux/Mac

-3. Configure Claude Desktop
+# 3. Configure Claude Desktop

      To connect Claude with this MCP server, create or update the file:

      Claude/claude_desktop_config.json

      with the following contents:

      {
        "mcpServers": {
          "Kaggle": {
            "command": "<path-to-your-python-executable>",
            "args": ["<path-to-your-kaggle-server.py>"]
          }
        }
      }

      Replace <path-to-your-python-executable> with the path to your Python interpreter (e.g. python or C:/Python/python.exe).

      Replace <path-to-your-kaggle-server.py> with the path to this repo’s kaggle-server.py file.

      Example (Windows):

      {
        "mcpServers": {
          "Kaggle": {
            "command": "python",
            "args": ["C:/Users/YourName/kaggle-server.py"]
          }
        }
      }

 📜 Usage